Microsoft Office Excel Online

-For those of us that aren’t accountants crunching numbers every day, Microsoft Office, which includes Excel, can be prohibitively expensive.
-You’re looking at paying $99 a year for a business user, $6.99 a month for home use, or $149.99 for an Office Home and Student 2019 license.
+For those of us who aren’t accountants crunching numbers every day, Microsoft Office, which includes Excel, can be prohibitively expensive.
+You’re looking at paying at least $5 per month for one business license, paid in full for a year up front, $6.99 a month for home use, or $149.99 for an Office Home and Student 2019 license.

-If you don’t have that kind of money, or don’t need those kinds of features, or simply want to save cash, there are plenty of viable alternatives to Microsoft Excel that are available in the cloud and installed on your computer.
-Best of all, these alternatives are free.
+If you don’t have that kind of money, don’t need all of Excel’s features, or simply want to save cash, there are plenty of viable alternatives to Microsoft Excel that are available in the cloud and installed on your computer.
+Best of all, these alternatives to Excel are free.

 Google Sheets is Google’s cloud-based answer to Microsoft Excel, and it’s capable of doing the vast majority of what the average Excel user needs.
 It’s also hosted in the cloud and runs in a web browser, so it’s platform independent and can be run on Windows, macOS, and Linux systems.

 You never have to worry about losing a single calculation, either — Google Sheets saves everything in Google Drive, making a crashed computer of no concern to your important data.
 As with Google’s other office tools, Sheets features real-time collaboration that allows multiple users to edit a document at the same time.
 Users can see the cursor position of other people in the document, see what they’re doing as they’re doing it, and chat right in the document window.